 Because you have a variety of choices, we’ve decided to describe your options when you look at property.
 Understanding representation has plenty of advantages and some disadvantages, depending on each real estate firm and the way they practice according to the Real Estate Commission’s guidelines.
 We’d be very happy to discuss these with you in depth but here are just a few of the major considerations:

 - The Vermont Real Estate Commission mandates that at first substantive contact, real estate agents disclose the nature and types of representation to you.
-Most will ask you to sign this form.
 Signing the Consumer Disclosure does not mean the agent represents you.

 - You are only represented if you sign a contract for representation.
 You may want to work with various agents prior to making this decision.
 You may also want to work with an agent for a while before signing a contract for representation.
 Signing an agreement before seeing how well you work together may not be in your best interest.
 And some firms by choice or size can’t represent you with their listings because, unlike us, they don’t practice Designated Agency.
 See our Representation page for a discussion of Designated Agency.